richardqcarvalho/prezentme/README.md

 - Next.js
 - TailwindCSS
 - Shadcn/ui
-- Zustand
-- React Query
+- React Hook Form
+- Zod

 ### Tasks
-- [ ] Store all informations
-- [ ] Generate HTML with stored information
+- [ ] Generate HTML
 - [ ] Use GitHub login to automatically retrieve all projects
 - [ ] Use LinkedIn login to automatically retrieve all experiences